Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/operations/multipleExamples.md

  * This sample demonstrates how to create a Employee
  *
  * @summary create a Employee
- * x-ms-original-file: 2021-10-01-preview/json_for_Employees_CreateOrUpdate.json
+ * x-ms-original-file: 2021-10-01-preview/json_for_Employees_CreateOrUpdate_maxage.json
  */
-async function employeesCreateOrUpdate() {
+async function employeesCreateOrUpdateMaxage() {
   const credential = new DefaultAzureCredential();
   const subscriptionId = "11809CA1-E126-4017-945E-AA795CD5C5A9";
   const client = new ContosoClient(credential, subscriptionId);